pingcap/docs/develop/dev-guide-optimize-sql-best-practices.md

 ### Use bulk delete

-When a large amount of data needs to be deleted, it is recommended to use [bulk delete](/develop/dev-guide-delete-data.md#bulk-delete).
+When you delete a large amount of data, it is recommended to use [bulk delete](/develop/dev-guide-delete-data.md#bulk-delete).

 ### Use bulk update

-When a large amount of data needs to be updated, it is recommended to use [bulk update](/develop/dev-guide-update-data.md#bulk-update).
+When you update a large amount of data, it is recommended to use [bulk update](/develop/dev-guide-update-data.md#bulk-update).

 ### Use `TRUNCATE` instead of `DELETE` for full table data